entanmo/etm-developer/docs/skill/vote/index.en-US.md

 Users obtain voting right after the lock-up of a certain portion of ETM.
 Note that token balance doesn't equal voting stake (the number of votes).
 The coversion from balance to stake is governed by the function X u = t T· (where T is the balance locked up. t is time gain coefficient and u is the coefficient of stake constraints).
 To eliminate monopolies and guarantee network stability and security, En-Tan-Mo makes the following changes:

-1. Time Gain Coefficient----increasing opportunities for private investors
+1. Time Gain Coefficient----increasing opportunities for platform participants

 <img src="/images/skill/vote_step01_en.png" style="width:500px" >

-More too often private investors get an unfair share of market profits.
+More too often platform participants get an unfair share of market benefits.
 That's why En-Tan-Mo introduces the concept of time gain coefficient in a bid to deliver equality for small stake holders.
-Under such mechanism, stakes (votes) increase over time so that even users with small holdings are rewarded with considerable payoffs.
+Under such mechanism, stakes (votes) increase over time so that even users with small holdings are rewarded with considerable benefits.
 Every 24 hours the time gain coefficient increases automatically.
-Therefore for small holders the probability of getting a bonus also improves over time and is halved when the block producer whom they vote for successfully adds a block to the chain.
+Therefore for small holders the probability of getting a benefits also improves over time and is halved when the block producer whom they vote for successfully adds a block to the chain.

 2. Stake Constraints----lowering the weight of oligarchs